d0n601/CSUS-CSC153/Labs/Lab1/README.md

 3. Do a search to determine the number of times CSUS or Sac State appeared and typical places where it appeared.
       * The phrase `CSUS` appeared 15 times.
-It appeared in my working assignment directory for CSC153 and CSC154, exactly where I'd have expected to find that keyword (see figure XXX).
+It appeared in my working assignment directory for CSC153 and CSC154, exactly where I'd have expected to find that keyword (see figure 21).
       ![csus_search](./images/csus_search.png)
-      **Figure XXX:** The phrase CSUS, appears 15 places.
+      **Figure 21:** The phrase CSUS, appears 15 places.

 4. Any surprising information you least expected to find.
     * I'm a bit surprised Autopsy didn't detect my KeePassX database as an encrypted file, and only considered my TrueCrypt container to be "Suspected" as an encrypted file.
 The number of images was higher than I anticipated too.
 What surprised me more was how much file system encryption actually protects you from this type of analysis.
 Even knowing my own encryption key didn't make this process as easy as it would have been had the drive not been encrypted at all.

 ## Conclusion
 Encryption sure does keep you safe from prying eyes, but if you take a forensics class that tells you to analyze your own drive then your at war with yourself.
 I could have installed Windows and created dummy data for this Lab, and at a certain point I really considered it.
 However, I'd come so far in the process of actually doing this exercise on my real machine that I did not want to throw all that work away and turn in a boring lab report.
+I learned **a lot** doing this lab, and I think that was the whole point.